SummaryRead the full fact sheet

 - Talk with your doctor about whether tai chi is suitable for you.

 - Make sure your instructor is qualified, and takes special care of people with arthritis. can help you find suitable instructors.

 General exercise cautions and suggestions

 Your doctor or exercise professional can give you exercise advice that is specific to you and your particular condition and situation.

 Here are some general suggestions on exercising safely:

 - See your doctor before starting any new exercise program.
 If you have had a joint replaced, find out from your surgeon or health professional which movements you should limit or avoid.

 - Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of experiencing a health problem during physical activity.
 It‘s a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
-Print a copy of the adult pre-exercise screening tool from Fitness Australia, and discuss it with your doctor or exercise professional.
+Print a copy of the adult from Fitness Australia, and discuss it with your doctor or exercise professional.

 - Don’t exercise a painful, inflamed or hot joint.
 Instead, gently move the joint through its range of movement to help reduce stiffness and improve circulation.